Nutro Ultra Grain-Free Dog Food in tubs receives the Advisor’s best rating of 5 stars.

 |Estimated Nutrient Content|

-The next two ingredients are turkey and chicken.
-They are considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey and chicken”.1
+The fifth ingredient is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

-The sixth ingredient includes dried carrots.
+The next ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The eighth ingredient is dried spinach.
-Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.
+The seventh ingredient is spinach.
+Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score3 of 91.

 From here, the list goes on to include a number of other items.